5 Trading Mistakes That Drain Accounts (And How to Fix Each One)

 "Three scenarios mapped.
 Entry criteria written.
 If none trigger, I sit out"

-The fix: Write your plan before the market opens.
-Not in your head, on paper or in a structured template.
+Write your plan before the market opens.
+Not in your head.
+On paper or in a structured template.
 Include your directional bias, at least one entry scenario, your stop, and the condition that proves you wrong.
-If the market does not meet your criteria, you do not trade.

 Mistake 3: Trading in the Middle of a Range

-• Stops placed in the middle of a range get hit more frequently because price oscillates through this zone before committing to a direction.
+• Stops get hunted.
+Stops placed mid-range get clipped more often because price oscillates through this zone before committing.

-Think of it this way: if a stock is ranging between $100 and $110, buying at $105 gives you $5 of upside potential and $5 of downside risk, a 1:1 ratio at best.
-Buying near $101 gives you $9 of potential upside with $1 of risk.
-The math is dramatically different.
+Here's the math.
+If a stock ranges between $100 and $110, buying at $105 gives you $5 of upside and $5 of downside.
+That's 1:1 at best.
+Buying near $101 gives you $9 of upside with $1 of risk.
+Same stock, dramatically different trade.

 Mistake 4: Changing Your Bias Every Candle

-You set your bias at the start of the session: bullish.
-Ten minutes later, a red candle prints.
+You set your bias before the session: bullish.
+Ten minutes in, a red candle prints.
 Now you feel bearish.
 Another green candle, bullish again.
-This is not analysis.
-This is reacting.

-The rule: Your bias only changes when your invalidation is hit.
+Your bias only changes when your invalidation is hit.
 Not when a candle is red.
 Not when you feel uncertain.
-Not when Twitter says the opposite.
-Only when the specific condition you defined as your invalidation level is reached.
+Not when someone on social media says the opposite.
+Only when the specific condition you wrote down before the session is reached.

 Mistake 5: Not Trusting Your Bias After Setting It